godfrey-leung/shopping/README.md

 total tax amount and total price) of the cart.

 Promotion discount offer type considered are "Buy N, get Y % off for the next item" (Buy 1 get 1 free is a special case example) and "Get X % off if total purchase >= Z".
-Note that for a "Buy N get M free" promotion,

 # Project top-level directory structure